What You Need to Know About Desktop Publisher

 - Microsoft Visual Basic

-What education is needed to be a Desktop Publisher?
+What education or degrees do I need to become a Desktop Publisher?

 Those thinking about becoming a Desktop Publisher might also be interested in the following careers: